vegaprotocol/specs/glossaries/trading-and-protocol-glossary.md

 The market in which currencies are traded.
 The largest and most liquid market.

 ## G
+### Governance Asset
+A running Vega network will have an asset specified as the Governance Asset.
+This can be any asset that has been proposed and accepted through governance.
+See the [governance spec](./../protocol/0028-governance.md) for more detail.

 ### GTC - Good 'til close
 An order that trades any amount and as much as possible and remains on the book until it either trades completely or is cancelled